Hailey Baldwin Now Looks Exactly Like This '80s Hair Icon

 Advertisement

 Of course, it wouldn't be the first — or last — time a celebrity has dabbled with a faux cut.
-Kim Kardashian West, Shay Mitchell, and Lucy Hale have faked fans out before with clip-in bangs and platinum ends.
-(For the record, Baldwin's wig was dyed by colorist at Sally Hershberger Salon Aura Friedman.)
+Kim Kardashian West, Shay Mitchell, and Lucy Hale have faked fans out before with a clip-in fringe and platinum ends.
+(For the record, Baldwin's wig was dyed by colourist at Sally Hershberger Salon Aura Friedman.)

 And yet, the trickery doesn't take away from the fact that this edgy new look still tops our inspiration lists.
 So if you want to cop the cut, Yepez told Refinery29 exactly how she styled it: "After I prepped it with Kérastase Force Architecte, I blowdried the hair to make it lay flat and then I used a flat iron to create a bit of wave.
 Then, I used Kérastase VIP Volume in Powder all over to give it some texture and Crème Magistrale on the ends."